Construction Projects

 The following are projects that are currently in design:

-• Turner Street Safety Project – Project to include changes to curbing, on street parking, and pedestrian crossings on Turner from Court Street to Hampshire Street.
+• Turner Street Safety Project – Project to include changes to curbing and pedestrian crossings on Turner and Hampshire Streets.

 • Turner and Dennison Safety Project – Project to include changes to curbing, on street parking, pedestrian crossings, and traffic calming measures.